Viewing Quiz Results / Student Assessments

 The easiest way to quickly see how your team is doing is by looking at various team-based leaderboards.
 For more information on leaderboards, please refer to the user guide on Leaderboards.

 Viewing team quiz results

 You can see the results of each quiz at the team level (e.g. how many students chose what answer) through the lesson dashboard itself.

-Once you click on View Results, you will see a list of teams that have at least one student who has taken that quiz.
+Once you click on View Scores, you will see a list of students who have taken that quiz and their results.

 On this page, you will see a grid with the following:

 - Results for XYZ Team (the name of your team)

 - The name of the quiz you’re looking at

 - The questions in the default order that the students take them